-O&O SafeErase Edition
+O&O SafeErase Tech Edition

 You are authorized to install and use the software product on all computers.
 This includes computers that do not belong to the company owning the license (also known as Service Technician's License).
+This software product may be used only via the corresponding bootable medium that was either purchased or that you created.
+Separate installation of the software product itself or any of its components on individual computers is not part of this licensing agreement.
 This license is bound to a single natural person and is non-transferable.